OctopusDeploy/blog/blog/2022-03/zero-to-octopus-hero-part-3/index.md

 ---
-title: From Zero to Octopus Hero - Part 3 - Getting more familiar with Octopus Deploy
+title: From zero to Octopus hero - Octopus features and integrations
-description: Join Sarah as she goes on her learning journey with Octopus Deploy.
+description: Join Sarah as she continues to learn more about Octopus Deploy.
+In this post, Sarah looks at more Octopus features and integrations with other tools.
 author: sarah.lean@octopus.com
 visibility: public
-published: 9999-09-15-1400
+published: 2022-03-08-1400
 metaImage:
 bannerImage:
 bannerImageAlt: